-The Coulter HMX Hematology Analyzer is a quantitative, automated hematology analyzers and leukocyte differential cell counters for In Vitro Diagnostic use in clinical laboratories.
+The Coulter HMX Hematology Analyzer is a quantitative, automated hematology analyzer and leukocyte differential cell counter for in vitro diagnostic use in clinical laboratories.
 The purpose of the HMX Hematology Analyzer is to separate the normal participant, with all normal system-generated parameters, from the participant who needs additional studies.
 These studies include further measurements of cell size and cell distribution, biochemical investigation, or any other test that helps diagnose the abnormality.